Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 • Wish Rosetta Stone placed more of an emphasis on conversational practice

-What The Rosetta Stone Lessons Are Like
+What the Rosetta Stone Lessons Are Like

 Now that we’ve covered the structure and format of Pimsleur’s lessons, let’s get into what Rosetta Stone is all about.
 This way you can start to get an idea of how these two companies really differ.
+We’ll be covering Rosetta Stone Sapphire, which is the latest version of Rosetta Stone released in 2026 and now standard for all users in the US.

 With Rosetta Stone, when you really boil it down, the backbone of the Rosetta Stone lessons are essentially a combination of images and recorded audio.

 You’ll spend most of your time listening to a word or phrase, repeating the word or phrase, and then matching it up to a corresponding image.
+They also have just launched Rosetta Stone tutoring, a service where sessions run for 30 minutes and are tailored to your goals, offering extra speaking practice.

 The Rosetta Stone program is big on imagery